nataliatesarova/project-one/README.md

 * [Balsamiq](https://balsamiq.com/wireframes/)- used to create the wireframes
 * [Github](https://github.com/) - cloud based hosting service to save and store the files for webite
 * Git - version control system
-* [Visual studio Code](https://code.visualstudio.com/) - the website was created using Microsoft Visual Studio Code integrated development environment (IDE)
+* [Visual Studio Code](https://code.visualstudio.com/) - the website was created using Microsoft Visual Studio Code integrated development environment (IDE)
 * [Font Awesome](https://fontawesome.com/) - font and icon toolkit
 * [Google Fonts](https://fonts.google.com/about) - used to importing the fonts on the website
 * [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) - used for troubleshooting and testing features, and to solve issues with responsiveness and styling